open/close all folders

-- In A Civil Campaign, Ekaterin notices that the seal of Miles' letter of appology to her was marked with the most old-fashioned and traditional smear of red-brown.
+- In A Civil Campaign, Ekaterin notices that the seal of Miles' letter of apology to her was marked with the most old-fashioned and traditional smear of red-brown.
 The color of blood.
 Then she realizes that it is his blood.

-- In Cyroburn, Miles seals his letter of instruction to the Barrayaran Consulate with a thumbprint in his own blood, knowning that the Consulate will test it and so confirm that the letter really is from him.
+- In Cryoburn, Miles seals his letter of instruction to the Barrayaran Consulate with a thumbprint in his own blood, knowning that the Consulate will test it and so confirm that the letter really is from him.

 - The Stargate SG-1 episode "2010" has an Ominous Message from the Future appear through the gate, written in Jack O'Neill's handwriting, and stained with blood, warning them not to go to a certain planet.
-They're Genre Savvy enough to do as it says, especially after they tested the blood and determined it was O'Neill's, thus proving the letter to be a Note to Self.
+They're smart enough to do as it says, especially after they tested the blood and determined it was O'Neill's, thus proving the letter to be a Note to Self.

 - Ace Attorney: